About anal fistula

 Major symptoms associated with anal fistula include anorectal pain, perianal swelling, perianal cellulitis, painful urination and bowel movement and fever.
 Rectal bleeding is also very common and you are likely to find traces of blood in the stools and urine.

 What are the major causes of anal fistula?

-As per the fistula doctor in greater kailash, anal fistulae are usually a result of an anal abscess, Crohn’s disease, trauma, tuberculosis, cancer, sexually transmitted disease and diverticulitis.
+As per the fistula doctor in Delhi, anal fistula are usually a result of an anal abscess, Crohn’s disease, trauma, tuberculosis, cancer, sexually transmitted disease and diverticulitis.

 How is the problem diagnosed?

 Diagnosis of anal fistula majorly involves a physical examination.
 If you experience any of the above-mentioned symptoms, it is advisable to consult a doctor immediately for proper diagnosis and assessment.
 Along with the physical examination, your doctor will also take a brief note of your medical history.
 Although some fistulas are very easy to spot, others might require advanced screening and imaging which is done via tests like x-rays, CT scan and colonoscopy.
 The procedures are usually performed under the influence of anaesthesia such that the patient does not feel any pain or discomfort.

 There are certain risk factors that may increase your vulnerability to developing an anal fistula.
 These include obesity, high salt consumption, history of anal abscesses, diabetes, dermatosis, anorectal surgery, unhealthy lifestyle, consumption of spicy food, smoking and drinking alcohol.